Study Finds Significant Lack of Regulation in Health Care Networked Medical Devices

 HHS concluded its study of networked medical device cybersecurity with the recommendation that CMS “identify and implement an appropriate way to address cybersecurity of networked medical devices in its quality oversight of hospitals.”
 Until those regulations are issued, however, hospitals can take proactive steps to address cybersecurity now.
 Unfortunately, it is often not a question of if a system will be breached, but when.

-Should you have any questions regarding CMS’s cybersecurity recommendations, please contact Ms. Schroeder.
+Should you have any questions regarding CMS’s cybersecurity recommendations, please contact Ms. Rubin.

 Lauren A. Schaffer, a law clerk with Eastman & Smith and a third year law student at the University of Toledo School of Law, contributed to this article.